iron/iron/README.md

 git = "https://github.com/iron/iron.git"
 ```

-Otherwise, `cargo build`, and the rlib will be in your `target` directory.
+Otherwise, just clone this repo, `cargo build`, and the rlib will be in your `target` directory.

 ## [Documentation](http://docs.ironframework.io/)